EternityForest/EmberOS/README.md

 #### ufw

 Firewall.
 You might want this.
-But it is disabled by default.
+It is set to allow all packets aside from incoming ones from a Yggdrasil mesh, which would be a security problem.

 #### neofetch